-Diagram 3: Front court basic positions for Trail, Lead and Centre when the L is located on the table-side.
+Front court basic positions for Trail, Lead and Centre when the L is located on the table-side.

-Diagram 4: Front court basic positions for Trail, Lead and Centre when the L is located on opposite-side.
-2.4 PRE-GAME / HALF-TIME POSITIONS The standard positioning before the game and during the half-time is described in Diagram 5.
-If the referees are warming-up properly, one referee observes the court while the other two warm-up on the outside of the sideline (Diagram 6).
+2.4 PRE-GAME / HALF-TIME POSITIONS

+The standard positioning before the game and during the half-time is described in diagram D4.

+If the referees are warming-up properly, one referee observes the court while the other two warm up on the outside of the sideline (diagram D5).
 The referees should rotate into different positions in order to have a proper warm-up and to observe the teams.
 More on this subject in "Improve Your...
 Game Warm Up & Streching" publication.

-Diagram 5: Standard pre-game position.
+D4 -Standard pre-game position.

-Diagram 6: Optional pre-game position when two referees can warm-up all the time.
-2.5 JUMP BALL & START OF THE QUARTERS Target: To identify and understand the procedures during the opening jump ball and start of the quarters.
-The position of the referees during the opening jump-ball: - 1.
-The Crew Chief (CC) is responsible for tossing the jump ball from a position facing the scorer's table. - 2.
-The umpires take positions on the opposite sidelines.
+D5 -Optional pre-game position when two referees can warm up all the time.

+2.5 JUMP BALL & START OF THE QUARTERS

+The procedures during the opening jump ball and start of the quarters.

+The position of the referees during the opening jump-ball:

+- The Crew Chief (CC) is responsible for tossing the jump ball from a position facing the scorer's table. - The umpires take positions on the opposite sidelines.
 U1 is table-side close to midcourt line and U2 is opposite side, near the edge of the team bench area. - 3.
 U1 responsibilities: - a.
 Calling for a re-jump on a poor toss or a jumper violation. - b.
 Giving the time-in signal to start the game clock when ball is legally tapped. - 4.
-U2 responsibility: observing the eight (8) non-jumpers for possible violations and fouls. - 5.
-All referees are responsible for verifying that the table officials have set the alternating possession arrow correctly after the initial jump-ball.
+U2 responsibility: observing the eight (8) non-jumpers for possible violations and fouls. - All referees are responsible for verifying that the table officials have set the alternating possession arrow correctly after the initial jump-ball.

 The Crew Chief administers the toss and U1 is located close to midcourt line to observe possible poor toss and violations by jumpers, U2 is located opposite site observing the possible violations by non-jumpers.
-Jump ball - play goes to Crew Chief's left